maximmax42/CustomRP-Docs/en/faq.md

 No, it's also a Discord limitation.

-### Why if I set a timestamp couple days in the future, Discord only shows how many hours left?

-You guessed it, it's also a Discord limitation.

 ### Will there be Linux/Mac version?

 The app is built using a Windows-only library, therefore supporting Linux and Mac would mean rewriting whole app in a different library/coding language which I'm not planning just yet.